openstack-archive/tripleo-incubator/README.md

 maintain, and so are choosing to have the bootstrap problem rather than the handoff between provisioning systems problem.

-For reliability, we want to be able to do CI / CD of the cloud, and that means having great confidence in:

-- Our ability to deploy something we have tested.

-- With no variation on things that could invalidate those tests (kernel version, userspace tools OpenStack calls into, ...)

-- While varying the exact config (to cope with differences in e.g. network topology between staging and production environments).

-It is on this basis that we believe an imaging based solution will give us that confidence: we can do all software installation before running any tests, and merely vary the configuration between tests.
-That way, if we have added something to the environment that will conflict, we find out during our tests rather than when mixing e.g. nova in with nagios.

 Broad conceptual plan
 =====================